tomduck/electrostatics/README.md

 ### Line - Point ###

 Both the line and point have the same amount of charge.
-Lines are distributed symmetrically around the point charge and connect to the line where they will.
+Lines are initialized symmetrically around the point charge.
+That they are not symmetric where they connect to the line is a 2D slice artefact.

 ![Line - point.](https://raw.githubusercontent.com/tomduck/electrostatics/master/images/line-point.png)